rpate136/WakeCountyRestaurants_OLD/README.md

 In this project, I did basic analysis of data on inspection and restaurants that wake county collects.
 I am using pandas to do the analytics, plotly to make graphs, and dajango to run the webserver.

-The Overall Inspection page on the website is reading 420K+ rows and so will take 40-50 seconds to load depending on your computer specs.
+The Overall Inspection page on the website is reading 420K+ rows and so will take 40-50 seconds to load depending on your processor.

 Link to wake county data:
 https://data-wake.opendata.arcgis.com/search?tags=restaurants